(Pocket-lint) - Atari is introducing a brand new console to the market - its first for many years.

 - Weight: 1.36kg

-And Atari confirmed in April 2018 to Pocket-lint that the VCS will support 4K resolutions, HDR and 60fps gameplay.
+Atari confirmed in April 2018 to Pocket-lint that the VCS will support 4K resolutions, HDR and 60fps gameplay, but the most recent specs reveal that will be available on the 800 System only.
+The 400 System will be 1080p.

 The user interface adopted by the Atari VCS will be customisable.
-But, from the box it will look distinctly 70s and 80s, inspired by the time the original console was around.
+But, the initial design will look distinctly 70s and 80s, inspired by the time the original console was around.

 It's not that far removed from the latest UI of the Nvidia Shield TV, for example.